JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_7.md

 Richard Braley,
 Innisfail, Nth Qld.

-_Editors Note: ‘God’ or 'the entire matter, energy and thought of the Superuniverses...
+_Editors Note: ‘God’ or the entire matter, energy and thought of the Superuniverses...
 Doesn't that sound a bit like a supercomputer?
 Jesus always taught that we can trust God, because in our personal expertence we can learn to know Him as a very loving, wise and caring Father of all personalities!_

 ## Compass and Square